A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

-Since GNN has the ability of high-order relationship modeling by aggregating information from neighbor nodes, after fusing multiple sequences into one graph, it can learn representations of both users and items in different sequences, which can't be accomplished by Markov model or recurrent neural network.
+Besides the challenges of graph construction and network design, the methods of GNN-based sequential recommendation should carefully design how to extract the sequential patterns in users’ behaviors, as shown in Table~\ref{tab:sequential}.
+Since GNN has the ability of high-order relationship modeling by aggregating information from neighbor nodes, after fusing multiple sequences into one graph, it can learn representations of both users and items in different sequences, which can't be accomplished by the Markov model or recurrent neural network.
 Wang \textit{et al.}~\cite{wang2020knowledge} propose a simple method that directly converts the sequence information into directed edges on the graph and then uses GNN to learn representations.
 Liu \textit{et al.} ~\cite{liu2020inter} construct a user-item bipartite graph and an item-item graph at the same time, where the edges of the item-item graph indicate co-occurrence in a sequence, with edge weights assigned according to the number of occurrences.
 The representations learned by GNN are used in the final recommendation through the recurrent neural network.
 Different from directly converting the temporal sequence into directed edges in the graph, DGSR~\cite{zhang2021dynamic} and TGSRec~\cite{fan2021continuous} consider the timestamps in the sequence in the process of graph construction.
-In the graph, each edge represents the interaction between the user and the item, and has the corresponding time attribute.
+In the graph, each edge represents the interaction between the user and the item, along with the corresponding time attribute.
 Then perform convolution operations on the temporal graph to learn the representations of users and items.
 GES-SASRec~\cite{zhu2021graph} and SGRec~\cite{li2021discovering} focus on the learning of item representations.
 For an item in a sequence, GES-SASRec~\cite{zhu2021graph} considers the next item of this item in other sequences, and SGRec~\cite{li2021discovering} not only considers the next item but also considers the previous one.
 By aggregating the items before and after the target item in different sequences, the representation of the item is enhanced.
-GPR~\cite{chang2020learning} and GME~\cite{xie2016graph} constructs edges between items by considering the frequency of consecutive occurrences or occurrences in the same sequence to enhance the representation.
+GPR~\cite{chang2020learning} and GME~\cite{xie2016graph} construct edges between items by considering the frequency of consecutive occurrences or occurrences in the same sequence to enhance the representation.
 Some works are more complicated.
 For example, RetaGNN~\cite{hsu2021retagnn} considers the attributes of the items when constructing the graph, while STP-UDGAT~\cite{lim2020stp} considers the geographic location, timestamp, and frequency in the POI recommendation.
 Table~\ref{tab:sequential} summarizes the above works.
+Current networks of graph neural network-based recommendation are still highly relying on an additional sequence model such as RNN, Transformer, etc., for sequential modeling.
+The ability of graphs in sequential modeling, such as directed edges, dynamic nodes, requires more research efforts.